sasquatch678/A-Painted-World/README.md

 Modding tools and mod organizers are commonly flagged by antivirus software as false positives.

 First, make sure you followed the antivirus instructions in [Pre-Installation](#1-pre-installation).
 If you have, you can add an exclusion for Mod Organizer 2 in Windows Defender using [these instructions](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

 ---

 # Post-Installation

-> :warning: **IMPORTANT:** Your game may not work correctly or may constantly crash if the required post-installation steps are not completed. :warning:
+> :warning: **IMPORTANT:** Your game may not work correctly or may constantly crash if the required post-installation steps are not completed.

 ## Set Your Resolution